Shivaji-137/Astronomical-Software/Readme.md

 For more information and to get started with JS9, visit their [official website](https://js9.si.edu).

+### JS9-4L

+JS9-4L is a web-based lightweight version of JS9 designed for use on low-power devices, such as laptops and tablets.
+It provides many of the same features as JS9, including image visualization and analysis, but is optimized for performance on less powerful hardware.

+JS9-4L is ideal for fieldwork and educational purposes, where portability and ease of use are important.
+It supports various data formats and can be integrated into web applications for remote access.

+For more information and to get started with JS9-4L, visit their [official website](https://js9.si.edu/js9-4l.html).

 ### SAOImageDS9
 <div align="center"><img src="./assets/img/ds9.png" width="300" height="300"></div>